tinymce/tinymce-docs/plugins/autosave.md

 ### `autosave_retention`

 This option lets you to specify the duration editor content should remain in local storage.
-Content older than the set time it will be ignored.
+Content older than the set time will be ignored.
 The syntax is to append the letter `m` to the end of a number value.
 For example, "20m" for 20 minutes.

 **Type**: `String`